Google open-sources BERT, a state-of-the-art training technique for natural language processing

 As Jacob Devlin and Ming-Wei Chang, research scientists at Google AI, explained, BERT is unique in that it’s both bidirectional, allowing it to access context from both past and future directions, and unsupervised, meaning it can ingest data that’s neither classified nor labeled.
 That’s as opposed to conventional NLP models such as word2vec and GloVe, which generate a single, context-free word embedding (a mathematical representation of a word) for each word in their vocabularies.

 BERT learns to model relationships between sentences by pretraining on a task that can be generated from any corpus, Devlin and Chang wrote.
-And it builds on Google’s Transformer, an open-source neural network architecture based on a self-attention mechanism that’s optimized for NLP.
+It builds on Google’s Transformer, an open source neural network architecture based on a self-attention mechanism that’s optimized for NLP.
 (In a paper published last year, Google showed that Transformer outperformed conventional models on English to German and English to French translation benchmarks while requiring less computation to train.)

-The release of BERT follows on the heels of the debut of Google’s AdaNet, an open-source tool for combining machine learning algorithms to achieve better predictive insights, and ActiveQA, a research project that investigates the use of reinforcement learning to train AI agents for question answering.
+The release of BERT follows on the heels of the debut of Google’s AdaNet, an open source tool for combining machine learning algorithms to achieve better predictive insights, and ActiveQA, a research project that investigates the use of reinforcement learning to train AI agents for question answering.